dy/piezo/docs/r&d.md

             !? `x()=(sin(x))` calls root instance, `*y()=(sin(x))` creates new instance?
               ? how to make mixed new and old instances then, eg. `y()=(*sin(a)+sin(b))`?
                 !? pass fn as arg: `x(sin1)=(sin()+sin1())` - keeps state of parent fn
+                  + we can pass fn refs as floats as well - it seems trivial to store all funcs in a table
+                    + that allows calling directly or indirectly

 ## [ ] State variables logic - how to map callsite to memory address? -> see 4.1 - via array argument